wjuanps/hyppe-test/README.md

 ## Usage

-In the docs directory, double click in `index.html` to view it in the browser.
+In the docs directory, double click `index.html` to view it in the browser.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)